Anomalous decay rate of quasinormal modes in Schwarzschild-dS and Schwarzschild-AdS black holes

-We found that for a fixed value of the black hole mass, the purely imaginary QNFs can be dominant depending on the scalar field mass and the angular harmonic numbers.
-Also, a faster decay is observed when the $\ell$ parameter increases, as well as, when the scalar field mass increases until that the QNFs acquire a real part, after it the decay is stabilized, and the frequency of the oscillations increases when the scalar field mass increases.
-Furthermore, we showed that this branch does not present an anomalous behaviour of the QNFs, for the range of scalar field mass analyzed.
+We found that for a fixed value of the black hole mass, the purely imaginary QNFs can also be dominant depending on the scalar field mass and the angular harmonic numbers.
+Additionally, a faster decay is observed when the $\ell$ parameter increases, as well as, when the scalar field mass increases until that the QNFs acquire a real part, after it the decay is stabilized, and the frequency of the oscillations increases when the scalar field mass increases.
+Furthermore, we showed that this family does not present an anomalous behaviour of the QNFs, for the range of scalar field mass analyzed.